 If I was previously infected with COVID-19, should I still receive a COVID-19 vaccination?

-Yes, however, since the vaccine is in short supply and you have immunity for at least some time, we suggest you wait 90 days from your diagnosis.
+Yes you should still receive a COVID-19 vaccine even if you have previously been infected with COVID-19.
 The vaccine trial results show the vaccine is still safe and efficacious to use on patients who have a history of COVID-19.
 Patients who have had COVID-19 typically produce antibodies; however, it is unknown how long they will last.
 Antibody levels produced by a vaccine tend to be higher and suggest better immunity than those from a natural infection.

 Do I need to get tested for COVID-19 infection or antibodies before receiving a COVID-19 vaccination?